Aakash4069/Dev_T/readme.md

 * npm link and make it global

+## install dependency.
+* npm install node
+* npm init
+* Flow the file Sturcture as shown above
+* Run from the belew commands

-// commands to run the file when it not globle
+## commands to run the file when it not globle
+  ## When you run from organize.js file

-// this line need to comment before you run from below command , this line take input when we run organize file only and command would be : node oragnize.js "/home/akky/Dev_T/2_File_System_10_02_2021"
+ organizeFile(process.argv[2]) This line need to comment before you run from below command.
+This line take input when we run organize file only, command for run organized file: node oragnize.js " This line need to comment before you run from below command ome/akky/Dev_T/2_File_System_10_02_2021"
+  ## When you run from mycli.js file

 // node mycli.js organize "/home/akky/Dev_T/2_File_System_10_02_2021"

-/**
- * To make it globle organize commands, it will pass through make mycli.js
+## To make it globle organize commands, it will pass through make mycli.js
  * step to make it globall
  * step 1: npm init
  * step 2: add this line to myclis.js   #!/user/bin/env node